Amey22s/leetcode/README.md

 # leetcode
-A repo containing all the leetcode problem I've solved.
+A repo containing some of the leetcode problem I've solved.